termsurf/mist/text/verse.md

 These are the networks merging everything into one.<br/>
 Connecting knowledge together like the moon and the sun.<br/>
-These are the primary thing the Earth yields.<br/>
+These are the primary thing the earth yields.<br/>
-Filling the memory with energy from Brook and Field.<br/>
+Filling the memory with energy from brook and field.<br/>
-If you've made it this far it's the Stone that you wield.
+If you've made it this far it's the stone that you wield.